 The Industrial Model of Industry 4.0:

 Smart factories can quickly switch processes and mass-produce customized or even unique products at the same cost.
 Corporate branding or manufacturing scale is no longer a key advantage.
-The traditional supply chain is completely broken, and innovative enterprises occupy the market with revolutionary smart products and intelligent rapidity and win the market competition with subversive business models.
+When traditional supply chains break down, innovative enterprises rapidity grab the market with competitive and revolutionary business models that produce smart products.

 The Development Background of Industry 4.0:

 The rise and popularization of mechanization, electric power, and information technology (IT) have triggered three industrial revolutions successively, and have promoted major progress in the development of human civilization.
-The development of data communication technology and the breakthrough of computer computing power have driven the trend of digitalization, which has triggered the fourth industrial revolution, also known as Industry 4.0.
-Industry 4.0 not only changes the way of production of goods or the provision of services through smart factories and smart production, but each industry will inevitably develop its own unique Industry 4.0 according to the characteristics and needs of the industry.
+The development of data communication technology and the breakthrough of computer computing power have driven the trend of digitalization.
+This has laid the foundation for, and triggered the fourth industrial revolution, also known as Industry 4.0.
+Industry 4.0 not only changes the methods of production and provision of services through smart factories and smart production, but transforms individual industries, according to their unique characteristics and needs, to each having their own unique Industry 4.0.

 Key Applications for Industry 4.0